 New paper on Impaired auditory discrimination and auditory-motor integration in hyperfunctional voice disorders

 Our paper "Impaired auditory discrimination and auditory-motor integration in hyperfunctional voice disorders" by Defne Abur, Austeja Subaciute, Mara Kapsner-Smith, Roxanne K. Segina, Lauren F. Tracy, J. Pieter Noordzij and Cara Stepp is now out in Scientific Reports!

 Check out our new paper, "Acuity to Changes in Self-Generated Vocal Pitch in Parkinson's disease" by Defne Abur and Cara E. Stepp in the Journal of Speech, Language, and Hearing Research!

 Congratulations to PhD candidate, Hasini Weerathunge!

-Hasini Weerathunge was recently selected as a Hariri Graduate Fellowship!
+Hasini Weerathunge was recently selected as a Hariri Graduate Student Fellow.
 The Hariri Graduate Fellows Program recognizes outstanding PhD graduate students who pursue computational and data-driven research at Boston University.